Making the World Safer for Aging Adults

 Issues with caregivers can result in other fall-related risks.
 For instance, a family caregiver who lacks professional training might not recognize that a new medication could be causing disorientation in the senior or that the senior's shoes are in poor condition.

 If you are a family member caring for an older loved one, minimize the fall risks as much as possible.
-If you are caring for your spouse who is about your age, it may be safer for both of you if other folks helped your spouse get around or if your spouse started using walkers or canes.
+If you are caring for your spouse who is about your age, it may be safer for both of you if other folks help your spouse get around or if your spouse starts using walkers or canes.

 Preventing Injuries that Stem from Driving

 In many cases, driving is a great thing for seniors because it helps them stay mobile and active.
-A good number of seniors are mentally and physically sharp enough to drive safely, but they remain at increased risk of injury due to their weaker bodies.
+A good number of seniors are mentally and physically sharp enough to drive safely, but they remain at increased risk of injury due to age.
 Plus, if they get injured, recovery times tend to take longer and can lead to a host of complications.
-Of course, there are also seniors who lack the mental or physical abilities to drive safely.
+Of course, some seniors lack the mental or physical abilities to drive safely.

 The safe driving tips recommended for folks of any age apply to seniors.
 They include: